VitorPeixoto/Mario-AI-Framework/README.md

 - Better Interface for the framework
 - Faster framework
 - Using the original mario art
-- Eleven different playing agents
+- Eleven different playing marioai.agents
 - Agents now have a forward model, no more hacks for that
 - Observation grids can be centered around mario or can reflect the current screen.
 - Helper classes to check the observation grid instead of comparing integers